Amardole/rbac/README.md

 # rbac
 Role Based Access Control with spring security

-The **README.md** file provides comprehensive information about the project.
-Here is a detailed breakdown of its contents:

 ### Project Overview
 - **Title**: Role-Based Access Control (RBAC) with Spring Boot and JWT.